 I got a credit card in my early twenties and as tempting as it was to go crazy with it, my father had taught me that not being able to pay off credit card debt was a burden I didn’t want to add to my plate.

-I apply that – and the idea of living beyond your means – to choices I make now as a parent.
-I openly mull over most purchases -– from clothing to extracurricular activities to eating out -– and avoid impulse shopping as much as possible.
+I apply that—and the idea of living beyond your means—to choices I make now as a parent.
+I openly mull over most purchases—from clothing to extracurricular activities to eating out—and avoid impulse shopping as much as possible.
+I hunt around for good deals on gifts, demonstrate smart online shopping habits and let my kids understand my thought process.

 When my children are tempted to make expensive purchases on an item, I encourage them to wait a week for the allure to wane.
 I do the same for myself.